zhaifengguang/turtlebot_ekf/Turtlebot_Intro_and_Notes.md

 ## 3. ROS Interface <a name="ROS Interface"></a>

 ### 3.1.
-Running the turtlebot driver <a name="Running the turtlebot driver"></a>
+Running the Turtlebot driver <a name="Running the Turtlebot driver"></a>

-Bringup instruction are found in the following link: http://wiki.ros.org/turtlebot_bringup/Tutorials/indigo/TurtleBot%20Bringup
+Bring up instruction are found in the following link: http://wiki.ros.org/turtlebot_bringup/Tutorials/indigo/TurtleBot%20Bringup

 To make sure the Kobuki base starts up, you must ensure that your system has the udev rule applied for /dev/kobuki.